skrodahl/qwen38-27B-dual-rtx5060/README.md

 depth 0).
 A k=6 run shows the same artefact at the same depth (140.13 tok/s).
 Treat single tok/s cells as one sample; steps/s is the stable column.

-**This config runs k=6** — structured-heavy agentic work, where the ~7 % prose
+**This config runs k=4** — the peak for prose and for mixed output, and the setting whose depth penalty is smallest.
+Agent turns here are prose-heavy in
-loss against k=4 buys ~8 % on structured output.
-For prose-heavy use, k=4.
+practice: the reasoning block is prose, and it is often several hundred tokens before any JSON appears. k=5-7 is the choice only for output that is overwhelmingly structured.

 ### Power